martchoukaur-byte/wage_and_level_of_price_europe_project/results.md

 - Average real net wage
 - Price level / cost of living

-On the regression line of average nominal or real net wages against price levels, **France appears above the regression line**.
-This indicates that, **relative to its average wage level** (whether nominal or real), the **cost of living in France is comparatively moderate**.

 | Country        | Net nominal wage | Net real wage | Price level | Nominal / France | Real / France | Price / France |
 |----------------|-----------------:|--------------:|------------:|-----------------:|--------------:|---------------:|
 | Ireland        | 3349             | 4526          | 0.7399      | 1.2254           | 1.1063        | 1.1075         |